-This guide will discuss everything you need to know about chimney resurfacing.
+This guide will discuss everything you need to know about exterior chimney resurfacing.
 We will also provide a step-by-step guide on how to do it yourself.

 What Is Chimney Resurfacing?